 U.S. DOT requires hazmat training be updated every three years, or in the event that the Department of Transportation issues new or revised rules related to the duties of a hazmat employee.
 IATA requires training be updated every two years.

 Violations of any hazmat regulations including training may be subject to a civil penalty of up to $77,114 for each violation.
 If the violation results in death, serious illness, or severe injury to any person or substantial destruction of property, the maximum civil penalty is $179,933.
 The minimum civil penalty amount for a training violation is $463.
 Criminal violations may result in fines, imprisonment, or both.
 (See 49 CFR §107.329 and §107.333)

 Which courses are necessary?

-Different levels of training are required for certain duties, and employers are obligated to determine the level of training required for each individual employee.
-All employees are required to undergo a minimum course that provides a general understanding of hazmat safety and regulations, such as CHEMTREC’s General Awareness, Safety and Security course, which explains shipper and operator responsibilities, dangerous goods classifications and an overview of how to mark and label packages correctly and how to correctly document hazmat shipments.
+Different levels of training are required for different duties, and employers are obligated to determine the level of training required for each individual employee.
+All employees are required to undergo a minimum course that provides a general understanding of hazmat safety and regulations, such as CHEMTREC’s Hazmat General, Safety and Security Awareness training course, which explains shipper and operator responsibilities, dangerous goods classifications and an overview of how to mark and label packages correctly and how to correctly document hazmat shipments.

 The U.S. DOT also has special provisions for shipment of lithium batteries.
 These regulations apply to anyone who performs or directs the functions of packaging, marking, labeling or loading packages containing lithium batteries for shipment by highway, rail, air or vessel.
-Because lithium battery regulations update relatively often, CHEMTREC provides a specially focused training course to cover proper handling of both excepted and fully regulated lithium batteries.
+Since lithium battery regulations update relatively often, CHEMTREC’s Shipping Lithium Battery and Cells training course is a specially focused course that covers proper handling of both excepted and fully regulated lithium batteries.